-- (a) The Clerk will mail a juror qualification questionnaire notice to every person randomly selected pursuant to Section 3.01 of this Plan.
-28 U.S.C. § 1864(a).
+- (a) The Clerk will mail a jury summons notice to every person randomly selected pursuant to Section 3.01 of this Plan.
+28

+U.S.C. § 1864(a).
 The notice will direct the juror to complete a juror qualification questionnaire through the Court's internet website within ten days.
-If a juror does not complete the juror qualification questionnaire online, a paper copy of the questionnaire will be mailed with instructions to complete and return the questionnaire to the Clerk by mail within ten days of receipt. - Responding Juror Qualification Notices.
-For all qualification notices/forms returned to the Court as "undeliverable" or those to which no response has been received (after the Clerk has sent a follow-up mailing to the person who has not responded), the Clerk, as soon as practicable, will issue the same number of new juror qualification notices to be mailed to addresses within the same zip code area to which the undeliverable or non-responding qualification notices/forms had been sent.
-If qualification notices from the supplemental draw are returned undeliverable, no additional qualification notices will be issued.
-If no names from that zip code are available, no additional qualification notices will be mailed.
-The Clerk will randomly draw these names for additional juror qualification notices from the master jury wheels.
+If a juror does not complete the juror qualification questionnaire online, a paper copy of the questionnaire will be mailed with instructions to complete and return the questionnaire to the Clerk by mail within ten days of receipt.
+The summons notice will advise the juror of selection, upon qualification, for inclusion in that division's qualified jury list, and will specify the dates of potential service for said list.
+It will be from this qualified jury list that a petit or grand jury will be empaneled. - (b) Supplemental Draw for Undeliverable and Non- Responding Juror Qualification Notices.
+For all qualification notices returned to the Court as "undeliverable" or those to which no response has been received (after the Clerk has sent a follow-up mailing to the person who has not responded), the Clerk, as soon as practicable, will issue the same number of new jury summons notices to be mailed to addresses within the same zip code area to which the undeliverable or non-responding jury summons notices had been sent.
+If these mailings from the supplemental draw are returned undeliverable or the intended recipient does not respond, no additional qualification notices will be issued.
+If no names from that zip code are available, no additional jury summons notices will be mailed.
+The Clerk will randomly draw these names for additional jury summons notices from the master jury wheels.